Muhammad-Hammad/spotify-playlist-fetcher/README.md

 ## API Routes

-- **POST /login**: Handles Spotify OAuth login.
-- **POST /generate-playlist**: Sends a prompt to OpenAI and generates a playlist based on the selected category.
+- **POST /create-playlist**: Sends a prompt to OpenAI and generates a playlist based on the selected category.

 ## Future Improvements